NicolasH2/ggsurvival/README.md

 # ggsurvival

-This package lets you easily plot survival information in [ggplot2](https://ggplot2.tidyverse.org/) in a highly modifyable way.
-The survival curve is just a layer and you can adjust all ggplot2 parameters as you usually would.
+An [R](https://www.r-project.org) package that draws highly survival curves in [ggplot2](https://ggplot2.tidyverse.org/).
+The survival curve can easily be modified and added to an existing ggplot object. ggsurvival uses base R functions to convert the data into a format that is than vizualized using ggplot2's geom_path layer.

-## Installation
+# Installation
 Install the ggbrace package from the git repository:
 ``` r
 devtools::install_github("solatar/ggsurvival")
 ```

-## Create a survival curve
+# Create a survival curve
 Load the package, create your survival plot:
 ``` r
 library(ggsurvival)